 Here’s what it looks like on my couch – I almost want to keep it for myself! 🙂

-gauge 4 in = 8 rows and 8 sts
+Gauge 4 in = 8 st and 8 rows of pattern

-SINGLE CROCHET: Insert your hook, pull up a loop, then yarn over and pull through two loops.
+SINGLE CROCHET (SC): Insert your hook, pull up a loop, then yarn over and pull through two loops.